jiosephlee/MKS22X-ProcessingYeet/README.md

 # MKS22X-ProcessingYeet
 Pairs: Joseph and Angel, Grace and Sophie

-Features:

-- BeachBalls bounce off the wall by the law of incidence
-- BeachBalls bounce off of rocks and off of other BeachBalls
-- EarthBalls move by the force of gravity with a user-controllable parameter of air-resistance
-- Click an empty space to create an EarthBall
-- Click an EarthBall to make it jump (recommend clicking on the EarthBalls that has stopped bouncing.
-If you try to click on a fast moving   Earthball, you'll probably miss, creating an EarthBall and it'll get messy if you keep on doing that)
-- The LivingRock follows wherever your mouse is

 General:
 - Joseph made the ball movements for both BBall and Earth Ball, and fixed several major bugs such as balls getting stuck in many different   places and overlapping ball co-ordinates in the setup
 - Angel worked on both displays(), helped integrate code and fix little things heavily in the beginning when grace and sophie were out for   AP stuff, and created the bounce-when-collide-on-rock feature for Bball